typestack/class-validator/README.md

 ```

 Message function accepts `ValidationArguments` which contains following information:
-* `value` - the value that is being validated right now
+* `value` - the value that is being validated
 * `constraints` - array of constraints defined by specific validation type
-* `targetName` - name of the object's class being validated right now
+* `targetName` - name of the object's class being validated
 * `object` - object that is being validated
-* `property` - name of the object's property being validated right now
+* `property` - name of the object's property being validated

-Values are being passed to this function, so

 ## Validating arrays